 Story Time Outside

 Bring reading outside.
-Whether the story is nature related or just any favorite book, start reading outside sometimes instead of in to see how much more attentive your little ones are to the event.
+Whether the story is nature related or just any favorite book, bringing books outside allows you and your little one to enjoy nature and stories together.
 You could even bring a smaller book along on hikes for a fun break when those little legs need to sit down.
 Need ideas for a book?
 Check out our book reviews!

 There are so many ways to play with them – make your own, bubble machines, wands, sock contraptions, and giant ones.
 There’s no denying the fact that toddlers just love bubbles.
 Bring some to a local playground and you are sure to make friends fast!